 Waiting for Words: An Advent Writing Workshop with Lauren Winner Dec 8th, 2026 Venue: St. Francis Springs Prayer Center Categories: Regional Workshop, Writing Workshop Waiting and generating; patience and urgency—these are all ingredients to the writing life, and, indeed, to the spiritual life.
 In this five-day workshop, we will enter the season of Advent with prayerful attention and focus, and we will both wait patiently for our words and undertake reading and writing exercises that summon our words.
 Some of our time will be devoted to being creatively nourished through short readings, and through engagement with visual art, music, and other artistic media; some of our time will be devoted to generative writing exercises.
 Some of our time, we'll be together in a group; some time, in solitude.
 Arrive looking for inspiration and nourishment, ready to write and to listen to the Spirit.
 Writers of all levels welcome.

-Autumn Rhythms, Rituals, & Writing: Nourishment for Creative Souls with Charlotte Donlon (a 3-part virtual workshop series) Sep 14th, 2026 | 7:00 pm Venue: Virtual Workshop Categories: Writing Workshop The contemplative writer Thomas Merton reminds us that "there is in all things an inexhaustible sweetness and purity, a silence that is a fount of action and joy."
+Autumn Rhythms, Rituals, & Writing: Nourishment for Creative Souls with Charlotte Donlon (three-part workshop) Sep 14th, 2026 | 7:00 pm Venue: Virtual Workshop Categories: Virtual Workshop, Virtual Workshop Series, Writing Workshop The contemplative writer Thomas Merton reminds us that "there is in all things an inexhaustible sweetness and purity, a silence that is a fount of action and joy."
 What if the season of Autumn itself became our instructor?
 How can falling leaves, cooling afternoons, the longer evenings form our creative practices?

 Grounded by Place/Growing through Time with Camille T. Dungy Aug 5th, 2026 Venue: Collegeville Institute Categories: Writing Workshop In this generative workshop, we will work on bringing life and depth to our writing by conveying compelling connections to the patterns and textures of the living world.
 Thinking in communion with some of the sample texts we will read during our time together, we will spend our time building work that engages with ecological thought and practices.